 ERIC OAKLEY | HEAD COACH

-Eric Oakley enters his third season as head coach in 2018.
+Eric Oakley enters his fourth season as head coach in 2019.
 He was named Head Coach in June 2016, after serving one season as an assistant on Kent State’s staff and one season as Interim Head Coach.

-Oakley returned to the Mid-American Conference, as he was a member of Eastern Michigan’s coaching staff for five seasons (2007-11) prior to his stint at North Dakota.
-He was interim head coach for the 2010 season and led the Eagles to a 19-30-1 record.
+Oakley returned to the Mid-American Conference, as he was a member of Eastern Michigan’s coaching staff for five seasons (2007-11) prior to his head coaching stint at North Dakota.
+He was interim head coach at EMU for the 2010 season and led the Eagles to a 19-30-1 record.

 During his first season as interim Head Coach, Oakley was named the 2016 MAC Coach of the Year.
 He guided the Flashes to back-to-back MAC regular season titles for the second time in past decade while recording 78 total wins, making it the winningest two-year span in program history.
 The Flashes also posted a 37-22 record making it the fourth most in program history.
 Since his arrival at Kent State, the Flashes have had five NFCA All-Mideast Region selections and seven All-MAC Honorees.
 Off the field work by his student-athletes have also been remarkable, posting a 3.513 team GPA ranking 10th in the nation in 2014-15 and having a total of 23 Academic All-MAC Honorees.

 In his first season as an assistant he instructed one of the most dominant pitching staffs in college softball and led them to a MAC regular season championship with the entire staff compiling an ERA of 1.55, which was third in the nation.
 The staff also threw 46.2 innings of scoreless softball.
 Under his tutelage Emma Johnson earned NFCA All-Mideast Region and 2nd Team honors and was named MAC Pitcher of the Year.
 Johnson recorded two no hitters, a personal best 40-inning scoreless streak and threw shutouts vs #3 Michigan and #15 Central Florida, and also tied the Kent State record with 18 strikeouts in a game.
 She also ranked in the top ten in the country in K/7IP, ERA, hits allowed/7IP, Ks, and strikeouts.